fotahub/fotahub-device-sdk-esp32/docs/getting-started/espeye_tinyml.md

 # TinyML FOTA update example

-Tiny Machine Learning (TinyML) is a field of Machine Learning that focuses on the development and deployment of Machine Learning models on low power devices, It's a combination between embedded systems and machine learning algorithms, FotaHub is making Over-The-Air (OTA) updates for TinyML models  seamless and accessible to anyone like we witness in the previous sine model that was deployed to an ESP32 Dev module ,thus demonstrating how it can solve the challenging problem of AI models deployments and maintenance.in this illustration we gonna further extend and experience FotaHub's capabilities by taking it to the realm of The Esp Eye.
+Tiny Machine Learning (TinyML) is a field of Machine Learning that focuses on the development and deployment of Machine Learning models on low power devices (embedded Linux or microcontroller-based).
+It's a combination between embedded systems and machine learning algorithms.
+FotaHub enables TinyML models running on such devices to be updated Over-The-Air (OTA).
+It thus solves the challenging problem of continuously deploying and improving the capabilies of AI-powered devices during their whole lifetime and regardless of their physical location.
+This example demonstrates how easy it is to put OTA updates of TinyML models through FotaHub into practice using Espressif's [ESP-EYE](https://www.espressif.com/en/products/devkits/esp-eye/overview) board.

 ## TinyML examples & update overview :